 #6 Pointe Aux Barques Lighthouse – One of the Oldest in the Great Lakes

 The Pointe Aux Barques Lighthouse – ranks among the oldest lighthouses in Michigan.
-It is an active lighthouse maintained by the US Coast Guard remotely, located in Lighthouse County Park on Lake Huron near Port Hope, Michigan in Huron County.
-“Pointe aux Barques” means ‘Point of Little Boats’, a descriptor of the shallow shoals and reefs that lurk beneath these waves, presenting a hazard to boats as they round Michigan’s Thumb.
+Construction on the lighthouse started in 1847, and it has been in use for over 170 years.
+It is an active lighthouse maintained by the US Coast Guard remotely, located in Lighthouse County Park on Lake Huron near Port Hope, Michigan, in Huron County.
+“Pointe aux Barques” means ‘Point of Little Boats,’ a descriptor of the shallow shoals and reefs that lurk beneath these waves, presenting a hazard to boats as they round Michigan’s Thumb.

-This Michigan Thumb attraction offers special dates each year in which visitors can climb the tower and see the Lake Huron vista and rocky shoreline.
+This Michigan Thumb attraction offers special dates each year in which visitors can climb the tower and see the Lake Huron vista and rocky shoreline from the top of a lighthouse.
+The views are amazing and there are picnic areas nearby.

-#7 Visit Largest Farmers Market Outside of Detroit
+#7 Port Austin – Visit Largest Farmers Market Outside of Detroit

-Port Austin Farmer’s Market– One of that states the largest on-going farmer’s market in Michigan.
-Every Saturday farmers, local artists, and craftsmen offer a unique blend of local flare for each weekend.
+Port Austin Farmer’s Market – One of the states the largest ongoing farmer’s market in Michigan.
+During the warmer months of summer on each Saturday, farmers, local artists, and artisans offer a unique blend of local flare for each weekend.
 Be ready to walk as parking is at a premium in this small town.
-Enjoy an early Bloody Mary at the” Bank” and proceed to get your weekend stock of fresh corn, vegetables, local fruit, and an amazing assortment of local craftsmen offering clothing, rugs, collectibles to furniture.
+Enjoy an early Bloody Mary at the” Bank” and proceed to get your weekend stock of fresh corn, vegetables, local fruit, and an amazing assortment of local craftsmen offering clothing, rugs, collectibles, to furniture.
+Some weekends offer a horse-drawn carriage ride of the town for market vistors.
 The market is open each Saturday through mid-October.

-#8 Visit A Masterpiece Barn of Agriculture Design
+#8 Octagon Barn – Visit A Masterpiece Barn of Agriculture Design

 The Thumb Octagon Barn is a historic and unique barn located outside Gagetown, Michigan.
 It was built in 1924 by local businessman James Purdy.
 The Michigan Department of Natural Resources bought the property from the bank in 1991 to be incorporated into the adjacent Gagetown State Game Area.
 The farm buildings including the octagon barn had fallen into disrepair and were in danger of demolition.
 Local citizens banded together and organized the first Octagon Barn Festival in 1994 to raise funds to repair the barn.
 The Friends of the Thumb Octagon Barn was formed that year.

 After the barn, historic farmhouse, garage, and electric power plant were restored, other buildings were moved or built on the old Purdy farm.
-Moved to the site where a one-room schoolhouse and grain elevator.
+Moved to the site, where a one-room schoolhouse and grain elevator.
 New construction included a schoolhouse museum, a large multipurpose building, a covered bridge, and a sawmill.
 A blacksmith shop is planned.
+The Octagon Barn is the site of many special events throughout the year.
+One of the biggest is the Fall Family Days.

-Sand Point – The Sand Point Nature Preserve is one of the most critical protected coastal lands in the Saginaw Bay Watershed, and probably one of the most important in the Great Lakes.
-Through the North American Wetlands Conservation Act the Saginaw Bay Herpetological Survey found Sand Point Nature Preserve to be the most biologically diverse site along the Saginaw Bay shoreline.
+Sand Point – The Sand Point Nature Preserve is one of the most critical protected coastal lands and natural attractions in the Saginaw Bay Watershed.
+Its role is probably one of the most important in the Great Lakes.
+The Saginaw Bay Herpetological Survey found Sand Point Nature Preserve to be the most biologically diverse site along the Saginaw Bay shoreline through the North American Wetlands Conservation Act.
+It’s a great place to see what this area looked like before pioneer settlement and development.

 Sand Point was also the legionary location of General George Meade who conducted the first survey of the region.
 Sand Point was the latitude baseline for Lake Huron.
 Check out the historic survey post.
 “Wilderness Surveyor to Victorious General”.